homie206/EssayPlanner/README.md

-# EssayPlanner: A Multi-Agent Assistant for Student-Centred Academic Writing Planning
+# EssayPlanner: A Multi-Agent Assistant for Student Academic Writing Planning

 ## A Multi-Agent Assistant for Student-Centred Academic Writing Planning